 INTRODUCTION

-Knee osteoarthritis (KOA) is a major health burden with a 45% projected lifetime risk (1)(1), and accounts for the majority of total knee replacements (TKRs) leading to TKR rates trebling between 1991 and 2006 (2)(2).
-Its aetiology is multi-factorial in nature, however knee alignment is a known risk factor for KOA progression (3-8)(3-8) with data on incidence being less clear (3, 8-10)(3, 8-10).
-Mal-alignment either, varus or valgus influences load distribution across the knee joint, leading to subsequent degenerative changes (11)(11).
+Knee osteoarthritis (KOA) is a major health burden with a 45% projected lifetime risk (1), and accounts for the majority of total knee replacements (TKRs) leading to TKR rates trebling between 1991 and 2006 (2).
+Its aetiology is multi-factorial. , Knee alignment is a known risk factor for KOA progression (3-8) with data on incidence being less clear (3, 8-10).
+Mal-alignment either, varus or valgus influences load distribution across the knee joint, leading to subsequent degenerative changes (11).

-The gold standard alignment measurement is the mechanical axis (MA) measuring the hip-knee-ankle (HKA) angle on a full limb radiograph (FLR) (12, 13)(12, 13).
-Drawbacks with this method are radiation exposure and requirement for specialist radiography equipment and expertise making it costly.
-An alternative alignment measurement known as the anatomic axis (AA) method is proposed and is comparable to the MA method (5, 14-18) (5, 14-18).
+The gold standard alignment measurement is the mechanical axis (MA) measuring the hip-knee-ankle (HKA) angle on a full limb radiograph (FLR) (12, 13).
+Drawbacks with this are radiation exposure and specialist radiography equipment and expertise makes it costly.
+A proposed alternative alignment measurement, the anatomic axis (AA) method, is comparable to the MA method (5, 14-18).
 The AA method measures the femoral-tibial angle (FTA) on a standard limb radiograph (SLR) which unlike FLRs are typically obtained in clinical practice, thereby allowing alignment measurements in existing population cohort studies.
 Less radiation is received, making it safer and more cost-effective.

-Consensus defining the optimal AA alignment method is not agreed (19)(19).
-Current literature contains variation in measurement technique using different knee joint centres (KJCs); tibial spine base mid-point (8), tibial spine tips mid-point (9, 16, 18, 20, 21)(9, 16, 18, 20, 21), or unspecified centre of tibial spines (14, 15, 22, 23)(14, 15, 22-27).
+Consensus defining the optimal AA alignment method is not agreed (19).
+Current literature contains variation in measurement technique using different knee joint centres (KJCs); tibial spine base mid-point (8), tibial spine tips mid-point (9, 16, 18, 20, 21), or unspecified centre of tibial spines (14, 15, 22, 23).

 In addition, the majority of AA alignment studies use a one-point (1P) AA method which measures the AA angle formed between the femoral anatomic axis (FAA) and the tibial anatomic axis (TAA) based on a single 1P KJC location.
 However, most MA alignment studies use a two-point (2P) method where the angle measured is formed by two separate axes: the femoral axis originating from the femoral head centre to the femoral inter-condylar notch (FN) point, and the tibial axis originating from the KJC location to the ankle tibial plafond mid-point.
-More recent MA versus AA comparative alignment studies (5, 17, 24)(5, 17, 28) use a 2P AA versus a 2P MA method however it is not clear if using a 1P or 2P AA method is optimum.
+More recent MA versus AA comparative alignment studies (5, 17, 24) use a 2P AA versus a 2P MA method, but it is not clear if using a 1P or 2P AA method is optimum.

-Previous work by McDaniel (19)(19) comparing performance metrics of AA methods using different KJCs against the gold standard MA method recommended standardising AA measurements using either tibial spine base mid-point or centre of tibia, and suggested comparing 1P and 2P methods in larger studies.
-Past studies examining alignment and KOA predominantly use radiographic knee osteoarthritis (RKOA) as their main clinical outcome which is limited as symptoms are not considered (3, 4, 6-10, 25)(3, 4, 6-10, 26).
-This study uses symptomatic radiographic knee osteoarthritis (SRKOA) as the primary outcome which is relevant for both clinical diagnosis and for measuring the true KOA public health burden (1, 26)(1, 29).
+Previous work by McDaniel (19) comparing performance metrics of AA methods using different KJCs against the gold standard MA method recommended standardising AA measurements using either tibial spine base mid-point or centre of tibia, and suggested comparing 1P and 2P methods in larger studies.
+Past studies examining alignment and KOA predominantly use radiographic knee osteoarthritis (RKOA) as their main clinical outcome which is limited as symptoms are not considered (3, 4, 6-10, 25).
+This study uses symptomatic radiographic knee osteoarthritis (SRKOA) as the primary outcome which is relevant for both clinical diagnosis and for measuring the true KOA public health burden (1, 26).
 We are not aware of alignment studies using pain as an outcome therefore knee pain, in addition to RKOA, are included as secondary outcomes.
 This cross-sectional AA alignment study has the following aims: